magento/merchdocs/src/sales/point-of-purchase.md

    content: Instant Purchase allows customers to speed through the checkout process using information that is saved in their account.
    url: /sales/checkout-instant-purchase.html

+ - title: Quick Order
+   content: <span class="card-edition-b2b">Configure Quick Order to reduce the order process to several clicks for logged in customers when they know the product name or SKU of the products they want to order.</span>
+   url: /sales/quick-order.html

  - title: Shopping Cart
    content: The cart is where the order total is calculated, along with discount coupons and estimated shipping and tax.
    url: /sales/cart.html